kevinjones557/Baseball-LLM/README.md

 ![Screenshot 2024-08-25 161857](https://github.com/user-attachments/assets/fb05d0f2-5278-4cb0-a5f5-c20196e0e4a8)

+### Numerical Results
+To numerically compare the baseball model against the generic model, I split the baseball question and answer pairs into training and validation sets.
+The validation set was used to compare both models performance.
+Neither model had seen these pairs before.
+To compare the models, I filled the context with the question and recorded each model's output probability corresponding to the correct next token.
+I then took the average of the probabilites for each model.
+The baseball model had an average probability of .43 for the correct token.
+The general model only had an average probability of .29 for the correct token.
+This means that the baseball model observed a 50 % larger probability for the correct token.

 ## Outcomes
 Though these responses are far from perfect given the small nature of the model, they do represent the difference between a model that has been geared toward a topic and one that has not.
 The baseball specific model definetly answers baseball questions far better than the general model.
 However, it does lose its genearlity because of its specific finetuning.
 Overall though, both consistently generate grammatically correct content that generally makes sense.